Calculating Pain and Suffering in Florida

 To understand how pain and suffering are calculated, it is important to understand what these damages often look like.
 In short, pain and suffering are not visible injuries but are experiences felt by the plaintiff.
 While some instances of pain and suffering are more obvious because they naturally flow from the injuries, other instances might be less clear.
 Our Miami Gardens personal injury lawyers can help you figure out the best way to demonstrate your pain and suffering to a jury to maximize compensation.

 In many injury cases, pain and suffering stem from physical injuries.
 For example, physical injuries come with physical pain you can sue for.
-Often, physical pain presumed and does not need additional evidence.
+Often, physical pain is presumed and does not need additional evidence.
 Jurors often relate to the experience without needing additional proof.
 However, proving the extent of your pain and how it affected your life is a different story.

 The way people handle pain is often unique.
-While some plaintiffs have a high tolerance for physical pain, others do not.
-The fact that you experienced pain is only half the equation; we must also demonstrate how your pain affected your daily life.
+While some plaintiffs have a high tolerance for physical pain, and others do not.
+The fact that you experienced pain is only half the equation; we must also demonstrate how your pain has affected your daily life.
 Perhaps the pain prevented you from performing normal daily tasks like cooking, bathing, or walking.
 With this additional context, a jury has a better idea of just how much pain you endured.